Sowmya-BH/DWBI/README.md

 # Results:
-Dashboard - 1
+## Dashboard - 1
-## Poverty vs Crimes:
+### Poverty vs Crimes:
 There are higher non violent crimes than violent crimes and they both increase with an increase in the percentage of population under poverty.

-## Education vs. Crime:
+### Education vs. Crime:
 The number of non-violent crimes per 100k population increase regardless of the percentage of people educated in the state.
 However, the number of violent crimes per 100k population decreases as a higher proportion of the state’s population earns at least a bachelor’s degree.

-## Unemployment vs. Crime:
+### Unemployment vs. Crime:
 The number of violent and non-violent crimes per 100k population increase with an increase in the percent of the state’s unemployed population.

-## Non-violent crimes per violent crime vs. State:
+### Non-violent crimes per violent crime vs. State:
 The map chart depicts the rate of non-violent crimes per violent crime for each state.
 The ratio is highest for the state of Nevada which means, the state experiences a lot more non-violent crimes compared to violent crimes.

+## Dashboard - 2
+Crime is more concentrated in certain pockets of the state.
+For example, Chicago city accounts for the majority of the crimes committed in Illinois.

+Washington DC is the area with the greatest number of violent crimes committed per head whereas California has the highest number of crimes committed.

+Majority of the crimes committed are non violent crimes with Larcenies being the most common among non violent crimes and burglaries being the most common among violent crimes.